Direct measurement of the Wigner time-delay for the scattering of light by a single atom

 To characterize the scattering process fully we also analyze the number of collected photons as a function of the excitation detuning $\delta$.
-To do so, we integrated the temporal signal obtained on the avalanche photodiode.
-The data are again in good agreement with the solution of the optical Bloch equations, and exhibit a full-width at half maximum of $1.2\Gamma$ (see inset in fig.~\ref{fig3_Wignerdelay}), larger than the lorentzian profile predicted by eq.~(\ref{eq:formuleIntscat}).
+To do so, we integrate the temporal signal obtained on the APD.
+The data are again in good agreement with the solution of eqs.~(\ref{EqBloch}), and exhibit a full-width at half maximum of $1.2\Gamma$ (see fig.~\ref{fig3_Wignerdelay} inset), larger than the lorentzian profile predicted by eq.~(\ref{eq:formuleIntscat}).
+This larger width is also consistent with the reduced time-delay due to the conditions $\Delta t\gg1/\Gamma$ and $I/I_{\rm sat}\ll 1$ not being exactly fulfilled experimentally.

 In conclusion, we have measured the time-delay introduced by an individual atom in an essentially elastic scattering process.
 We have found delays as large as $42$~ns in good agreement with the theoretical limit predicted by the optical Bloch equations.
 In the future it will be interesting to extend these measurements to the case of dense ensembles of cold interacting atoms to probe collective scattering~\cite{Lagendijk1996}.\\